Taïryk Arconte

-Taïryk Arconte (born 12 November 2003) is a Guadeloupean professional footballer who plays as a right winger for club Rodez and the Guadeloupe national team.
+Taïryk Arconte (born 12 November 2003) is a Guadeloupean professional footballer who plays as a right winger for club Millwall and the Guadeloupe national team.

 Club career

 Arconte made his debut with Ajaccio in a 3–0 Ligue 2 win over Valenciennes on 3 April 2021.

 On the final day of the 2022 summer transfer window, Arconte moved to Ligue 1 club Brest on a four-year contract.

 On 21 August 2023, Arconte signed for Rodez on a season-long loan deal.

 On 19 August 2025, Arconte returned to Rodez with a three-season contract.

+In June 2026 he signed for English club Millwall.

 International career

 Arconte was called up to the Guadeloupe national team for 2023–24 CONCACAF Nations League matches in September 2023.